cristobaltapia/python-wofi/README.rst

 What is Wofi?
 =============

-Wofi_ is a popup window switcher with minimal dependencies.
+Wofi is a launcher/menu program for wlroots based wayland compositors such as sway.
 Its basic operation is to display a list of options and let the user pick one.
 The following screenshot is shamelessly hotlinked from the wofi website (which you should probably visit if you want actual details about wofi!).

 .. image:: https://f.cloudninja.pw/Scaled_4.png
    :alt: A screenshot of Wofi.